DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.rst

 1. Connect DC Power to Motor Driver
 ------------------------------------

-The EX-MotorShield8874 accepts a standard 2.5mm DC barrel jack for DC power, with centre pin positive, and polarity protected for your safety.
+The EX-MotorShield8874 accepts a standard 2.1mm inside diameter DC barrel jack for DC power, with centre pin positive, and polarity protected for your safety.
 Acceptable voltages for correct DCC operation include 10-24VDC, but the shield can cope with 9-30VDC.

 .. image:: /_static/images/motorboards/ex_motorshield8874_purple_megawifi.jpg
    :alt: DCC-EX EX-MotorShield8874 RevA on Mega+WiFi with power and track connectors